 Officers may be assigned to a number of specialized assignments or functions within the department.
 Specialized assignments and functions include: Motorcycle Officer, Mounted Officer, Bicycle Patrol, Field Training Officer, Firearms Instructor, Special Response Team Member, Detective, Crime Scene Technician, Sniper, Hostage Negotiator, School Resource Officer, Narcotics Investigator and other assignments.

 The Dover Police Department accepts applications on an open basis.
-Generally, entry level testing is conducted every three months throughout the year, although special considerations may be made with regard to the testing of certified candidates.
+Generally, entry level testing is conducted every four months throughout the year, although special considerations may be made with regard to the testing of certified candidates.
 Qualified women and minorities are encouraged to apply.

 The Dover Police Department participates in a regional testing process with: